50 Coding Bootcamp Scholarship Opportunities

 - Pacific Islanders

-Hack Reactor offers scholarships via partnerships with different organisations.
+Hack Reactor offers scholarships via partnerships with different organizations.
 The scholarships rotate, with different ones available, at different times throughout the year.

 Hackbright offers two half-tuition scholarships for outstanding women.
 They also offer $5000 and $1000 scholarships for underrepresented students